 - 3.1.
 Number of Players.
-U6 teams will play a "festival format" with two (2) players on the field (but may play any format up to four (4) players), playing simultaneous games on four (4) fields (see Figure 1).
-The number of fields can be adjusted based on how many players are available.
-Each team must have at least one (1) player on the field to start or continue a game. - a.
-Coaches will divide their players into four (4) groups.
-Each coach can freely rotate players among fields, substituting players on any field, thereby maximizing player participation and enjoyment. - b.
-With mutual agreement, coaches have the option of playing with one (1), three (3), or four (4) players on each team, but should try to keep the games as fair as possible by playing with an equal number of players on each team. - 3.2.
+Each team shall have no more than five (5) players on the field.
+Each team must have at least three (3) players on the field to start or continue the game.
+The game shall be temporarily paused when either team has fewer than three (3) players on the field, for example, when a player is off the field being treated for an injury, having equipment issues, or another reason.
+The game shall be terminated if either team can no longer field at least three (3) players. - a.
+Grace Period.
+Each team shall be ready to play with at least three (3) players within ten (10) minutes after the scheduled kickoff time.
+If a team is not ready to play by this time, but additional players are expected to arrive, both coaches can agree to wait longer and play a shortened game.
+If not, the game will not be played. - 3.2.
 There shall be no goalkeepers.
 No player should act as a goalkeeper, nor remain in the vicinity of their own goal when the ball is in the other half of the field.
 Coaches should encourage players to remain actively involved in play at all times. - 3.3.
 Substitutions.
-Unlimited substitutions may be made "on the fly" while the ball is in play, or during any stoppage in play, without requiring the Game Facilitator's permission to enter or exit the field.
-The Game Facilitator should always be cognizant of the number of players on the field during play. - 3.4.
+Unlimited substitutions may be made at any stoppage in play.
+The Game Facilitator shall give players permission to enter and leave the field. - 3.4.
 Participation.
 Every player must play at least 50% of the game provided the player complies with Item 15 of the "Additional SYA Soccer Club Rules, Policies, and Procedures."
 No player shall play the entire game unless each eligible player has played at least three-quarters of the total game time.
 Coaches, not the Game Facilitator, are responsible for enforcing participation rules. - 3.5.
 Special-Needs Players.
 The Game Facilitator shall not prevent any special-needs player from participating in a game unless there is a safety issue (for any player, not just the special-needs player).
 Special-needs players are subject to the Laws of the Game and SYA Soccer rules and policies, although the Game Facilitator may provide special consideration if it is in the best interest of the game.
 There shall be no protest by any coach as to whether a special-needs player can play.
 Any concerns will be referred to SYA Soccer after the game has been completed.